brianhill/from-galileo-to-newton/daily_schedule_term_3.md

 ### Week 14 &mdash; The Remainder of Book III (pp. 422-484) &mdash; Wherein we come to understand The Shell Theorem

-*And when is Newton Going to explain to us the origin of Ocean Tides!?!*
+*And when is Newton going to explain to us the origin of Ocean Tides!?!*

-*And if we find the shell theorem to be easy, then we will have time to return to the material on pendulums that we skipped*
+*And if we find The Shell Theorem to be easy, then we will have time to return to the material on pendula that we skipped.*

 * Tuesday, Dec.
 6
 * Thursday, Dec.
 8